prorev/prorev.github.io/_posts/2020-01-08-github-via-ssh.md

 <img alt="adding ssh key" src="https://programming-review.com/wp-content/uploads/2020/01/ssh2.jpg">

-Click **`New SSH key`** button and add upload the key with the extension `.pub` (the public key).
+Click <kbd>New SSH key</kbd> button and add upload the key with the extension `.pub` (the public key).

+## Cloning the repo
-From there on you can open your terminal and clone GitHub repos in SSH style like
+From now on, you can open your terminal and clone GitHub repos in SSH style like
 this:
 ```
 git clone git@github.com:uname/pname.github.io.git